 There would then be arguments about who would keep that valuable revenue from the bets.
 This problem doesn’t exist as long as states maintain their markets within their own borders.

 Each state uses geolocation to verify that gamblers are within their borders.
-Geolocation uses a bettor’s Wi-Fi signal to pinpoint their location.
+Geolocation uses a bettor’s Wi-Fi signal to pinpoint their physical location.
 Sportsbooks recognize this when launching their apps, so bettors don’t have to do anything to enable this, it will be built into the app.

 If you are not using an app and accessing a sportsbook through a web browser, you may have to download a geolocation app.
 One of the most popular ones you might want to try is GeoComply.